klahrich/chiefhustler/content/diary/54-where-to-find-ideas.md

 This is a curated list of resources I can always come back to.

 I sometimes suffer from the cold start problem.
-I get in front of the computer and don't know what to do.
 Hopefully this will help.

 ## Generate Ideas